jasonsychau/graphql-w-persistent/README.md

 ### Example

 There is several examples.
 Below is an example to open a web server with this package included.
-To read about applying the GraphQL database middleware to a pre-existing MySQL or Postgresql database with AWS Lambda and AWS API Gateway, you can read my [blog post]().
+You can read about applying the GraphQL database middleware to a pre-existing MySQL or Postgresql database with AWS Lambda and AWS API Gateway on my [Medium article](https://medium.com/@jasonsychau/add-graphql-interface-to-your-pre-existing-mysql-postgresql-database-ce1e52214c3c).
 Lastly, I'd like a star and claps if it's not too much to ask.

 #### set-up